 If your employer withholds money from your salary to pay your taxes with, you shouldn’t have to worry about paying anything extra from that income source.
-If you do owe more, it’s a sign that you withholding exemptions are incorrectly reported on your W-4 form.
-To make sure that you don’t get into tax trouble repeatedly, you should make sure your W-4 form is correct and get advice from a tax professional about the kind of withholdings necessary exemptions or visit my blog regarding paycheck checkup at https://ramonortegacpa.com/blog/.
+If you do owe more, it’s a sign that you withholding allowances are incorrectly reported on your W-4 form.
+To make sure that you don’t get into tax trouble repeatedly, you should make sure your W-4 form is correct and get advice from a tax professional about the kind of withholdings necessary allowances or visit my blog regarding paycheck checkup at https://ramonortegacpa.com/blog/.

 Make a partial payment

 If you can’t afford to pay all that you owe, you should pay whatever you can.
 While you will still be hit with interest and penalty charges, they will be smaller than they would be if you paid nothing.
 These charges are proportional to what you owe the IRS.

 If you can’t pay, there are resolution options available to you if you qualify for them.
 They include a payment plan or an offer in compromise to name a few.
 You need to first step up and admit to your inability to pay, though.

 When the IRS grants you a payment plan, you get to pay your back taxes in installments each month.
 Applying for a payment plan is easy if you owe less than $10,000 – you simply need to fill out the form online.
 It can be more difficult to get the IRS to accept a monthly payment plan if you owe $10,000 to $50,000.
 If you owe more than $50,000, you need to complete IRS form 433-A. Generally once you hit the $50,000 threshold it’s advisable that you hire the services of a competent experienced tax professional.
 If your repayment plan is approved, they can give you up to 72 months to finish paying.
 You need to pay interest and processing fees for the plan, though.